Author – Matt Jambro

 The Passive House design has the ability to function well in warm climates such as India.
 For cooling a home, the window quality kept at the same level, with proper shading added.
 The internal heat load gets reduced by making use of energy-efficient equipment, and the small amount of energy still needed for cooling is delivered by cooling the fresh air supply.
 In other words, for reducing the peak cooling load, passive measures are chosen.

-Indira Paryavaran Bhawan, the first net-zero energy building in India is a great example of a passive solar design used along with energy-efficient building materials.
-This new office for the Ministry of Environment & Forests has got the highest green building rating, i.e., GRIHA 5-Star and LEED India Platinum due to its sustainable design.
+Indira Paryavaran Bhawan, the first net-zero energy building in India is a great example of a passive solar design used along with energy efficient building materials.
+This new office for the Ministry of Environment & Forests has got the highest green building rating, i.e., GRIHA 5-Star and LEED India Platinum for its sustainable design.

 To build a passive home for a specific climate, various modifications need to be made.
-In some tropical areas, dehumidification might be more necessary for cooling the home, while in another area, a passive solar design might be the main feature.
+In some tropical areas, dehumidification might be more necessary for cooling the home, while in other areas, a passive solar design might be the main feature.
 By adding a growing living roof to a construction like this, you can provide a high cooling function in the summer, while insulation in the winter is improved.
 Green roofs have many other benefits as well; it can decrease storm water runoff, provide a natural habitat for wildlife, increase the home sound insulation, reduce the carbon footprint, etc.

 With a combination of eco-friendly building implementation, Passive House designs are 5-10 times more energy efficient than the average home and also decrease the carbon footprint by two to five times.
 If every home builder decides to make use of eco-chic design and choose combinations that fit according to their “energy” lifestyle, the world will become greener even faster.